Registration is Open!

-GUIDE is excited to announce another round of virtual Prevention Trainings taking place on Saturdays in October, November and December, 2020!
+GUIDE is excited to announce another round of virtual Prevention Trainings taking place in March and April, 2021!

 This is a fantastic opportunity to take all four PCCG Core Courses from home.
 Don’t miss out!